If you want a natural way to promote hair growth, you should give DIY homemade hair growth oil a try!

 Uses: Argan oil can help treat dry skin, hair, wrinkles, and inflammation.
 This makes it a terrific carrier oil for general skin care and massage oils.

 To get rosehip oil, these seeds are pressed.
-Even though it comes from roses, rosehip oil does not have a floral scent.
+Even though it comes from roses, rosehip oil has no floral scent.
 Instead, it smells more like nuts or earth.

 Uses: Rosehip oil is rich in nutrients like vitamins A and C.